AnukaMithara/Basic-Array-Operations/README.md

 # Basic-Array-Operationss
-University of Jaffna: Faculty of Engineering : EC4070: Data Structures and Algorithms
+University of Jaffna: Faculty of Engineering : EC4070: Data Structures and Algorithms : Lab 1